kaosbeat/codedspace/README.md

 the `:host 0.0.0.0` is for allowing external connections the `:port` is for fixing the port

 -->
+the bossig.core file is autamagically loaded (because we specified it in the project.clj file)

 ###open emacs live
 more specifically first load the bossig.core namespace (codedspace/src/bossig/core.clj) and connect it to the repl `C-c M-c` using the correct host (localhost if connecting to your own machine) and port, <!--should be 21337-->